MatthiasBechtold/kafka-throughput-test/README.md

 KafkaBenchmark.testFinalSerializer  thrpt  1000  324,180 ± 30,099  ops/s
 KafkaBenchmark.testSerializer       thrpt  1000  323,327 ± 30,110  ops/s
 ```
-That makes a minor difference of about 0,26 % increase above non final classes.
+That makes a minor difference of about 0.26% increase in throughput above non final classes.

 Results of the second producer test with & without flush() calls: